AMURTEL THAILAND

 Overview

-Baan Unrak (House of Joy) is a non-government, non-religious, non-political community development project founded in 1990 to serve the people in need in Sangklaburi, Thailand.
-Our primary mission is to provide housing, food, education, emotional support and opportunities to vulnerable children on the Thai-Myanmar border.
+Baan Unrak (House of Joy) is a non-government, non-religious, non-political community development project founded in 1990 to serve people in need in Sangklaburi, Thailand.
+Our primary mission is to provide housing, food, education, emotional support, and opportunities to vulnerable children on the Thai-Myanmar border.
 Our children’s home is integrated with a variety of supporting projects, aimed to benefit the whole community.

 Neo-Humanism is the guiding principle of Baan Unrak.
 It is an ecological and holistic philosophy – a spirit of love and kindness.